 - Other organizing partners and funding sources and amounts for the project, if relevant

 - Total cost of project and the grant amount requested

-After a letter of inquiry is reviewed, prospective applicants may be invited to submit a formal proposal.
+After the letter of inquiry is reviewed, prospective applicants may be invited to submit a formal proposal through the online system.
 Please note that an invitation for a formal proposal does not guarantee funding at any level.
-Formal proposals must be written or translated in English and should not be stapled or bound.
-All attachments should also be written or translated in English.
+Formal proposals must be written or translated in English.
+All attachments should also be written or translated into English.